adamaviv/usec-f19/schedule.md

 ### Due: Meetings to discuss project

 ### Required Readings:
+* Select **TWO** papers that are relevant to your project to read
-* Based on the previous readings, find (two) related paper or topic published at a top conference/workshop (SOUPS, CHI, NDSS, S&P, CCS, USENIX Sec', USEC) and submit a reading response form for each. (**Due on Thursday, Oct.
-3rd**)
+* Papers must come from a top conference/workshop (SOUPS, CHI, NDSS, S&P, CCS, USENIX Sec', USEC) and submit a reading response form for each.
+* Submit papers to instruct by **Thursday, Oct.
+3rd** to be uploaded to HotCRP
+* You only need to read the papers you read for your project

 ### Additional Readings: